StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 - There is a variable named `SUPPRESS_SELF_INVITE` in your configuration variables in Heroku.
 When this is set to nothing, anyone can visit your app and create an organization.
 When is set to 'true', then when a person signs up and visits your app, they will not create an organization.
 On first deployment, it should be set to nothing to ensure that the you have the ability to create an organization and view the full functionality of the application.

-## Notes about auth0 environment variable setup
+## Notes about auth0 configuration variable setup
 - Create an auth0 account
 - Click on `Clients`
 - Click on `+Create Client`